A comprehensive guide to camping on Moreton Island

 Hands down, the best option for first-time campers.
 A hit amongst families and school groups, the Ben-Ewa Camping Area provides sheltered waters right off shaded sites.
 Located north of The Wrecks on the western beach side of the island, just 12 sites are on offer.
 If you can nab one, you’ll spend your days dipping in dreamy waters, enjoying calm kayaking and SUP paddleboarding with fellow nature lovers.
 The conditions are perfect for it all.

-Address: Just a short stroll north from the main barge landing point, where the ferries arrive.
+Address: Just a short stroll north of the main barge landing point, where the ferries arrive.

 Facilities: Water (but treat before drinking), hybrid toilets, a portable toilet waste disposal system and cold showers.